-We love that the iVict Clip-On LED has so many different light settings — it features ten different levels of brightness combined with three different light temperature settings.
+We love that the iVict Clip-On LED has so many different light settings — it features ten different brightness levels combined with three different light temperature settings.
 This light should easily suit your illumination level, setting needs between the warm light, warm-white light, and white light options.
-It's also highly portable and would easily fit in a briefcase or messenger bag along with your laptop, which makes it a great choice for those who are constantly traveling or working on the road.
+It's also highly portable and would easily fit in a briefcase or messenger bag along with your laptop, which makes it an excellent choice for those who are always traveling or working on the road.

-Out of all the desktop clamp models in our review, we found the iVict Clip-On LED to be a bit unstable and it had us a bit worried it was going to damage our test desk.
+Out of all the desktop clamp models in our review, we found the iVict Clip-On LED to be a bit unstable, and it had us a bit worried it was going to damage our test desk.
 We are also not thrilled that the controls for this device are on the power cable.
 More modern models have all of the controls bundled up on the unit itself using a touch management system.
-The lighting produced by the iVict is fairly weak at its brightest setting.
+The lighting produced by the iVict is relatively weak at its brightest setting.
 This would not be the best choice for the main office lamp, but it might make sense to be used as a reading lamp positioned next to a comfy chair.

 The TROND LED is a decent clamp-style desk lamp.
 We like its flexible pipe neck and integrated memory with a three-level dimmer.
 This product is not made to be clipped onto books — it is a full-sized task lamp.
 It's great that this model has three different brightness levels.
-We measured this lamp with lux ratings of 200, 440, and 761 at its various settings.
+We measured this lamp with lux ratings of 200, 440, and 761 in its various settings.

 We would've liked to have seen a bit more padding on the clip to protect the desk.
 It's also a bit awkward to hold the power button down for so long to turn this model off.
 The detachable 92-inch cord might seem like a good idea on paper, but realistically the cord connection adds more parts and more things to lose.